 7. Lille

 Lille's Christmas market, one of the largest in France, is just the beginning of its festive charm.
 The city's Flemish architecture and welcoming ambiance create a magical atmosphere.
 Beyond the Grand Place's holiday stalls, explore the picturesque Vieille Bourse and the charming district of Vieux-Lille.
-Enjoy regional specialties like carbonnade flamande (beef stew) and waffles in cosy brasseries.
-Lille's combination of history and lively festivities makes it a charming Christmas destination.
+Enjoy regional specialities like carbonnade flamande (beef stew) and waffles in cosy brasseries.

 8. Marseille